robotont/robotont.github.io/source/files/setup_robot_pc.rst

   .. image:: /files/pictures/wifi_screen.png
     :width: 400

-3. Establish an ssh connection (change the X with the ID written on the robot)
+3. Establish an ssh connection with either IP address or hostname.

+If you set up the hosts file (change the X with the ID written on the robot):

    .. code-block:: bash

       ssh peko@robotont-X

-  or
+Otherwise, use the IP address:

   .. code-block:: bash